LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 and the `list of available table types
 <https://github.com/cldf/cldf/tree/master/components>`_).
-The column ``Meaning`` in ``raw/gothic.tsv`` contains multiple English translations separated by ``, ``.
+The column ``Meaning`` in ``raw/gothic.tsv`` contains multiple English translations separated by a comma and a space.
 This is an array-like data-structure, which in relational databases should be avoided.
 With the sense-table, we are therefore giving each translation in the list of meanings an own row and a foreign key that points to the corresponding row in ``cldf/forms.csv``.